soulsource/swaystatus/README.md

 ## Info for developers

 First things first again: Feel free to extend this, PRs are welcome.
-Hoever, my motivation to work on this tool is limited, so, please keep your expectations low.
+However, my motivation to work on this tool is limited, so, please keep your expectations low.
 If you want, feel free to fork and do whatever you like - but, if possible, keep the plugin interface compatible.
 That way people can easily mix plugins from different forks.

 ### Making a new plugin